koutianqi/koutianqi.github.io/pages/research.markdown

 </div>

 ### III.
 Enforcing Responsible Communication
-_<span style="color: #424242;">A core issue in the scholarship on socially responsible computing is translating conceptual understandings & tools into practical solutions.
-A key strand of my future research is translating my theorization into practical tools, policies, and legal frameworks.</span>_
+_A core issue in the scholarship on socially responsible computing is translating conceptual understandings & tools into practical solutions.
+A key strand of my future research is translating my theorization into practical tools, policies, and legal frameworks._

 <div class="pubs">